 Sometimes it may be necessary to re-reduce the data with the Class pipeline.
 This can be done on the observer4 computer.
-The necessary software is installed in /opt/specpipeline.
-There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash.
+The necessary software is installed in /opt/EffelsbergSpecPipeline.
+There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash (the teleskop and obs2 account are already bash accounts).
 Launch the following command:

 '''

-source /opt/specpipeline/init_classwriter.sh
+source /opt/EffelsbergSpecPipeline/init_classwriter.sh

 '''

 Now you should be ready to run the offline Class calibration pipeline.
-There are two ways to go, an interactive tool and a command-line tool (for simple tasks).
+There are two ways to do, an interactive tool and a command-line tool (for simple tasks).

-2024/05/06 17:32 3/6 Reducing spectral line data
+2025/06/16 12:00 3/6 Reducing spectral line data